mui/mui-x/docs/data/tree-view/tree-item-customization/tree-item-customization.md

 This approach is not compatible with upcoming features like the reordering of items using drag & drop.

-To apply the indentation at the item level (i.e.: have each item responsible for setting its own indentation using the `padding-left` CSS property on its `content` slot), you can use the `indentationAtItemLevel` experimental feature:
+To apply the indentation at the item level (i.e.: have each item responsible for setting its own indentation using the `padding-left` CSS property on its `content` slot), you can use the `indentationAtItemLevel` experimental feature.
+It will become the default behavior in the next major version of the Tree View component.

 {{"demo": "IndentationAtItemLevel.js"}}